tststslol/SchoologyHacks/README.md

 So yeah, put whatever in your Schoology posts, lock down your content, so yeah.
 Need some suggestions?
 Maybe put https://bubbybabur.github.io/SchoologyHacks/rickroll/ in.
 It's, uh, ok yes it's a rickroll.
 Rickroll your teachers, whatever.

 I'm not responsible if you get yourself into trouble ok? ok understand understood.

+EDIT: I submitted a bug report about this, and it seems like this is actually fine since iframes can't exactly steal user data.
+They can only be super annoying.